MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 ---
 # Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Wave 2

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 marks the release where C/AL has been deprecated and replaced with AL. From an application perspective, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 is completely extension-based.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 marks the release where C/AL has been deprecated and replaced entirely by AL. From an application perspective, this means that [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 is completely extension-based.
 This change will influence how you perform the upgrade compared to earlier releases.

 ## Upgrading an unmodified application